zio/zio-prelude/docs/functionalabstractions/concretetypes/debug.md

 Related to this, we can define our own way of rendering for data types that are not under our control.
 For example, if we are debugging code involving arrays we can frequently be frustrated when the string representation of the array consists of its memory location rather than the elements actually in the array.

 With ZIO Prelude, we can easily define a `Debug` instance for `Array`.
-We can even handle nested arrays in a principled way.
+We can even handle nested arrays.

 The final advantage that the `Debug` abstraction has over the Scala standard library and older functional programming libraries is that it captures rendering information in a structured data format instead of just a `String`.